The Jungala attraction at Busch Gardens Tampa Bay opened on April 5, 2008.

 Though geared towards to 6 to 13 year olds, Jungala is designed for all the family and is a step up from young children’s Land of the Dragons play area

-Jungle Flyers runs across the top of Jungala and gives children a birds eye view of the area from 50 feet up, along three separate zip lines.
+Jungle Flyers used to run across the top of Jungala and gives children a birds eye view of the area from 50 feet up, along three separate zip lines but it closed in 2018.

-Wild Surge is a 14 seater pneumatic ride that shoots you up vertically to a height of 35 feet, out of a volcano over a towering waterfall, giving you both a thrill ride and a unique view of Jungala.
+The Wild Surge is a 14 seater pneumatic ride that shoots you up vertically to a height of 35 feet (11 m), out of a volcano over a towering waterfall, giving you both a thrill ride and a unique view of Jungala.

-Tree Top Trails is a three story high activity attraction for the whole family and has climbing nets, rope bridges, crawl tubes and a multi-level maze to allow you to explore different aspects of the jungle.
+Tree Top Trails was a three story high activity attraction for the whole family and has climbing nets, rope bridges, crawl tubes and a multi-level maze to allow you to explore different aspects of the jungle but it also closed in 2018.

 It simulates climbing through the jungle canopy and allows you to look down on the orangutans.
 At ground level there are water jets for the kids to play in.